Why it’s important to stay on top of your dental health year-round

 2. Management of current oral health problems

-3. Prevention of future oral health problems
+3. Prevention of future oral health conditions

-4. individual oral health/hygiene education
+4. Individual oral health and hygiene education

 Healthy Mouth, Healthy Body